ginoagostinelli/cerebra/README.md

 # Cerebra

+Thanks to Facundo Greco, the genious behind this project, and Gino Agostinelli's acceptable code (6/10) Cerebra is created.
 Cerebra is a flexible framework for creating and managing multi-agent workflows.
 It allows you to connect multiple agents in different configurations to solve complex tasks.

 # Getting Started